 Tristan Long, associate professor in Laurier’s Department of Biology, is an evolutionary geneticist and behavioural ecologist.
 Long’s research focuses on sexual selection – the differences in individual fitness resulting from non-random mating.
 His studies examine male-to-male competition for the opportunity to court/mate with females, why females don't always prefer the same males, and the costs and benefits that arise from selective/non-random/multiple mating.
 Contact information: 519-884-0710 ext.
 4625 or firstname.lastname@example.org.

 Chun (Martin) Qiu, assistant professor of Marketing at the Lazaridis School of Business & Economics, is an expert on retail.
-He is available to comment on retailing, shopping activities, online shopping, store promotions, etc. Contact information: 519-721-1676 or email@example.com.
+He is available to comment on retailing, shopping activities, online shopping, store promotions, etc. Contact information: email@example.com.

 – 30 –

 Kevin Crowley, Director